F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 We see that `esp + 48` will give us ability to overwrite EIP.
 Input starts from `ebp + .input`  that is `ebp - 32` or `esp + 4`.
 This means that offset from input we control is `44` to EIP.
 Address of `open_door` function is 0x10a7.

-Our assembly solution we need to write in `Pwn tool`:
+The assembly solution we need to write in `Pwn tool`:

 ~~~asm
 mov esi, data